 Why Cloud Infrastructure Matters

 Security at AWS starts with our core infrastructure.
-Custom-built for the cloud and designed to meet the more stringent security requirements in the world, our infrastructure is monitored 24/7 to help ensure the confidentiality, integrity, and availability of our customers’ data.
-Customers can build on the most secure global infrastructure, knowing they always own their data, including the ability to encrypt it, move it, and manage retention.
+Custom-built for the cloud and designed to meet the most stringent security requirements in the world, our infrastructure is monitored 24/7 to help ensure the confidentiality, integrity, and availability of your data.
+All data flowing across the AWS global network that interconnects our datacenters and Regions is automatically encrypted at the physical layer before it leaves our secured facilities.
+You can build on the most secure global infrastructure, knowing you always control your data, including the ability to encrypt it, move it, and manage retention at any time.

 The AWS Global Infrastructure enables companies to be extremely flexible and take advantage of the conceptually infinite scalability of the cloud.
-AWS compute capacity is increasing at an unparalleled rate - adding the compute capacity of a Fortune 500 company every day.
-This constant increase in capacity drives the increasing automation of AWS processes and operational practices, helping ensure the companies that rely on AWS don’t miss a beat.
+Customers used to over provision to ensure they had enough capacity to handle their business operations at the peak level of activity.
+Now, they can provision the amount of resources that they actually need, knowing they can instantly scale up or down along with the needs of their business, which also reduces cost and improves the customer’s ability to meet their user’s demands.
 Companies can quickly spin up resources as they need them, deploying hundreds or even thousands of servers in minutes.

 The AWS Global Infrastructure gives you the flexibility of choosing how and where you want to run your workloads, and when you do you are using the same network, control plane, API’s, and AWS services.
 If you would like to run your applications globally you can choose from any of the AWS Regions and AZs.
 If you need to run your applications with single-digit millisecond latencies to mobile devices and end-users you can choose AWS Local Zones or AWS Wavelength.
 Or if you would like to run your applications on-premises you can choose AWS Outposts.